YOHANMAURIN/Project/Parity-Bridge/Readme.md

 # Parity Bridge

-This repository aims to explain to you how to deploy a blockchain in Proof of Authority locally on linux, as well as to deploy parity-bridge between your blockchain and a sidechain.
+This aim of the repository is to explain to you how to deploy a blockchain in Proof of Authority locally on linux, as well as to deploy parity-bridge between your blockchain and a sidechain.

 ## Setup